Note

 The 13-inch MacBook Air is IT’s most popular refresh computer.
 With plenty of RAM and a fast solid-state hard drive, and up to 18 hours of battery life this model is great for anyone interested in upgrading their laptop.

-Apple M3 chip with 8‑core CPU and 8‑core GPU |
+| Processor: | Apple M5 chip with 10‑core CPU and 10‑core GPU | |

-ram: | 16 GB Unified RAM | |
+| RAM: | 16 GB Unified RAM | |

-Neural Engine: | 16 Core | |
+| Neural Engine: | 16 Core | |

-256 GB Solid State Hard Drive |
+| Storage: | 512 GB Solid State Hard Drive | |

-available ports: | 2 - Thunderbolt USB 4 ports*, 1 - MagSafe charging port, 1 - 3.5mm headphone | |
+| Available Ports: | 2 Thunderbolt 4 ports, 1 MagSafe 3 charging port, 1 headphone jack (3.5mm) | |

-display: | 13.6-inch Liquid Retina display with True Tone | |
+| Display: | 13.6-inch Liquid Retina display with True Tone | |

-weight: | 2.7 Lbs | |
+| Weight: | 2.7 Lbs | |

-Can be covered completely by Staff & Faculty Computer Refresh funds. |
+| Computer Refresh: | Can be covered completely by Staff & Faculty Computer Refresh funds. | |

 * We recommend purchasing a multi-port adapter that will allow you to plug in USB and HDMI devices, and has an extra Thunderbolt 3 port.